This topic describes how to create an external table by using SQL statements.

 Notice

-The preceding SQL statement cannot be executed because other properties of the external table are not added.
+The preceding SQL statement cannot be executed because no other attributes of the external table are specified.

 Define columns

-Constraints such as DEFAULT, NOT NULL, UNIQUE, CHECK, PRIMARY KEY, and FOREIGN KEY cannot be defined for columns of external tables.
+You cannot define constraints, such as DEFAULT, NOT NULL, UNIQUE, CHECK, PRIMARY KEY, and FOREIGN KEY, for columns of an external table.

 The column types supported by external tables are the same as those supported by regular tables.
-For more information about the data types supported in the MySQL mode of OceanBase Database, see Overview of data types.
+For more information about the data types supported in MySQL mode of OceanBase Database, see Data types.

 Define LOCATION

-The LOCATION option specifies the path for storing the files of an external table.
-Generally, the data files of an external table are stored in a separate directory.
-The folder can contain subdirectories.
-When you create an external table, the table automatically collects all files in the specified directory.
+The LOCATION option specifies the path where the files of the external table are stored.
+Generally, the data files of an external table are stored in a dedicated directory, which can contain subdirectories.
+When you create an external table, the system automatically collects all files in the directory that you specified.

 OceanBase Database supports the following two path formats: